 - Dot with a little butter and cook in the centre of the oven for about 40 minutes until golden-brown and bubbling.

-- Serve with a simple green salad or potatoes and green vegetables.
+- Serve with a simple green salad or green vegetables.